treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 TypeError: can only concatenate str (not "int") to str
 ```

-Python refuses to coerce that `3` integer to a string, so we need to manually do it ourselves, using the built-in `str` function:
+Python refuses to coerce that `3` integer to a string, so we need to manually do it ourselves, using the built-in `str` function (class technically, but as I said, I'll be calling these all functions):

 ```python
 >>> version = 3